 With your comfort in mind, the Musée du Louvre offers a host of services to guarantee a quality visit.

-A reception team at the main information desk located below the Pyramid is available to inform and advise you on museum news, services and operations.
+A reception team at the main information desks located below the Pyramid is available to inform and advise you on museum news, services and operations.

 To help you prepare your visit and guide you

-At the main information desk located beneath the Pyramid, you will find:
+At the main information desks located beneath the Pyramid, you will find:

 • for visitors with mobility impairments, a version of this map showing wheelchair accesses, elevators and lifts is available in French and English